 The Certified EIR concluded that it is possible that development proposed under the General Plan could result in the provision of new telecommunication facilities.
 Should upgrades to telecommunication infrastructure be required, construction of those facilities could result in adverse environmental effects.
 As all new telecommunication infrastructure could be provided within and immediately surrounding the Planning Area, the potential impacts of these improvements are considered throughout the technical sections of the Certified EIR.
 In addition, future facilities would be required to comply with the City's requirements for construction projects, including but not limited to, grading permits and encroachment permits.
-Thus, the Modified Project would not require or result in the relocation of which could cause significant environment effects.
+Thus, the Modified Project would not require or result in the relocation or construction of new or expanded telecommunications facilities, the construction of which could cause significant environment effects.
 Therefore, the Modified Project would not result in new or increased significant impacts beyond those identified in the Certified EIR.